AVEVA/AVEVA-Samples/Basic/Python/QiPy/readme.md

 #Python Samples: Building a Client to make REST API Calls to the Qi Service.

-This sample demonstrates how Qi REST APIs are invoked using python.
+The examples in this topic demonstrate how Qi REST APIs are invoked using Python.

 ## Establish a Connection

-The sample uses `httplib` module to connect a service endpoint.
+The sample in this topic uses `httplib` module to connect a service endpoint.
 A new connection is opened as follows:

 ```python
 	conn = httplib.HTTPConnection(url-name)
 ```
-* url-name is the service endpoint (Ex: "localhost:3380").
+* *url-name* is the service endpoint (for example: "localhost:3380").
 The connection is used by the `QiClient` class, which encapsulates the REST API and performs authentication.

 ## Obtain an Authentication Token

 The Qi service is secured by obtaining tokens from an Azure Active Directory instance.
-A token must be attached to every request made to Qi, in order for the request to succeed.
-The sample applications are examples of a *confidential client*.
-Such clients provide a user ID and secret that are authenticated against the directory.
+For a request to succeed, a token must be attached to every request made to Qi.
+The sample applications described here are examples of a *confidential client*.
+Such clients provide a user ID and secret key that are authenticated against the directory.
 The sample code includes several placeholder strings.
-You must replace these with the authentication-related values you received from OSIsoft.
+You must replace these strings with the authentication-related values you received from OSIsoft.
 The strings are found in `Constants.py`:

 ```python
     #VERY IMPORTANT: edit the following values to reflect the authorization items you were given